Twikito/easy-toggle-state/README.md

 ```
 data-toggle-target-parent="selector"
 ```
-Add this attribute to toggle the class on the trigger element and all selected targets in trigger's parent element.
+Add this attribute to toggle the class on the trigger element and all selected targets in trigger’s parent element.

 ```
 data-toggle-target-self="selector"